tommililja/Farse/README.md

 }
 ```

->Farse does not throw exceptions and it only catches **JsonException**, that is thrown when supplying invalid JSON.
+>Farse does not throw exceptions and it only catches **JsonException**, that is thrown when parsing invalid JSON.